ipinfo/python/README.md

 ### Internationalization

-When looking up an IP address, the response object includes a `details.country_name` and `details.isEU` attributes which includes the country name and true if the country is a member of EU, based on American English.
-It is possible to return the country name in other languages by setting the `countries_file` keyword argument when creating the `IPinfo` object.
+When looking up an IP address, the response object includes a `details.country_name` and `details.isEU` attributes which includes the country based on American English.
+It is possible to return the country name in other languages by setting the `countries_file` and remove or add EU countries by setting `eu_countries_file` keyword argument when creating the `IPinfo` object.

 The file must be a `.json` file with the following structure: